 New optical methods are developed to study the dynamics of DNA-protein interactions at the level of single molecules in living cells. e.g. a confocal laser scanning system to track diffusing molecules at the microsecond time scale.
 By using bifunctional dye labelling of proteins and determining the polarisation of individual emitted photons with nanosecond time-stamps, changes in protein–DNA interactions on the microsecond time scale can be monitored.
 These methods make it possible to study chemistry as it happens on the molecular level inside the living cell.

-Performs research on magnetic materials, materials for energy efficiency and environmental applications, medical technology, and biomaterials.
-We utilize X-ray diffraction, X-ray reflectivity, Magneto-optic Kerr effect, Raman and FTIR spectroscopy, and UV-Vis-NIR-IR spectroscopy.
-Synchrotron based work involve X-ray magnetic circular dichroism, x-ray absorption and emission spectroscopies.
-Future plans involve XMCD-PEEM, synchrotron based nano-scale imaging & spectroscopy, in situ PES and electronic structure studies of correlated and photo-responsive and materials.
+Performs research on magnetic materials, optical materials, materials for energy efficiency and environmental applications, medical technology, and biomaterials.
+We utilize X-ray diffraction, X-ray reflectivity, Magneto-optic Kerr effect, in situ and operando Raman and FTIR spectroscopy, ellipsometry and UV-Vis-NIR-IR spectrophotometry.
+Synchrotron based work involve X-ray magnetic circular dichroism, X-ray absorption and emission spectroscopies.
+Future plans involve XMCD-PEEM, synchrotron based nano-scale imaging & spectroscopy, in situ and near-ambient PES and electronic structure studies of correlated and photo-responsive materials.